 - Nordre Toldbod – very close to the city with walking a very pleasant option.

 - Ferry terminal for Oslo – see Transportation to the DFDS Oslo Ferry Terminal in Copenhagen for details

 There are fairly limited facilities at the various cruise terminals in Copenhagen.
 It is generally not that pleasant to arrive much too early as there is very little to do, especially when weighed down by luggage.

-Public transportation tickets are valid for all forms of Copenhagen transportation – buses, harbor boat bus, trains and metro trains – and allow for unlimited transfers during the period of validity.
+Public transportation tickets are valid for all forms of Copenhagen transportation – buses, harbor boat bus, trains, and metro trains – and allow for unlimited transfers during the period of validity.
 A DKK24 (two-zone) ticket is valid for 1h15 and covers transportation from any cruise terminal to central Copenhagen.
 A DKK36 (three-zone) ticket covers transportation all the way to the airport and is valid for 90 minutes from time of purchase.
-Single tickets need to further validation but must be shown to bus drivers when boarding buses.
+Single tickets need no further validation but must be shown to bus drivers when boarding buses.
 Tickets are available from vending machines at stations (cash or credit card) or from bus drivers (cash only).

 From Copenhagen Airport to Cruise Terminals

 Traveling from Copenhagen Airport to the various cruise terminals on public transportation is fairly simple, fast and relatively cheap.
 A three-zone ticket – DKK36 – covers all forms of public transportation from the airport to any of the terminals.

 The fastest and simplest option is to take the metro or train from Copenhagen Airport to downtown Copenhagen and then change to the bus or walk.